poetry

 -

-It’s Monday morning and time for a limerick or two!
-Send in your own or here’s a prompt for you – LOOK Here are a few limericks to make you smile this Monday.
-The prompt was DARE: Keith Channing: A housewife from southwest KentuckyWas locally hailed as quite plucky.In response to a dareShe leapt high
+Here’s your Monday smile – it’s limerick time.
+Send in your own or here’s a prompt for you – MOAN Here are a few limericks to make you smile this Monday.
+The prompt was FIGHT: Keith Channing: Fight the good fight, they all say.
+I tried it and it went okay.
+Go at it like…

 -